imvetri/ui-editor/README.md

   ChildComponent: [{name:"Vetrivel"}]
 }
 ```

+Here the parent component has a child named as ChildComponent.
+It has a property that holds props data to be passed to the child.

 2. To hide a component, do not use state, instead make the ChildComponent list as empty.

 Example